siriusctrl/UniPublic/CS/week8.md

     - Transport layer service (TCP/UDP/SCTP/DCCP)
   - Source and destination
   - optional
+    - Rarely used and poorly supported

 ### IPv4

 - 32-bit number
 - Expressed in decimal notation, separated by a period
-- Start from 0.0.0.0, to 255.255.255.255
+- Range from 0.0.0.0, to 255.255.255.255
 - Allocation sequence: Central $\to$ locally $\to$ ISP $\to$ customer
-- It named interfaces not hosts, if a host with multiple network cards will have multiple IP address.
+- It named interfaces not hosts
+  - if a host with multiple network cards will have multiple IP address.
-- Supply of IPv4 address has basically been exhausted.
+- Supply of IPv4 address has been exhausted.
+(Scarcity of IPv4)
 - Types of address
   - Unicast: One destination
     - Normal address